serge-hulne/CrystApp/README.md

 # Status :
 - [x] MacOS, Linux : working at developing a CLI tool to replace the makefile.
-- [x] Windows 10, 11 : WebView : The Webview part (client part now works under Windows 11)
+- [x] Windows 10, 11 : WebView : The Webview part (client part) now works under Windows 11.
-- [ ] Windows 10, 11 : Currenttly busy with trying to make the archiving part compatible with Windows.
+- [ ] Windows 10, 11 : Currenttly busy with trying to make the archiving part compatible with Windows (server part).

 # In short:
 - "Wails for Crystal".